-Brian Schneider, a former assistant coach with the Columbia women’s lacrosse program and the Yale men’s lacrosse team, completed his second season as an assistant coach with the Brown University women’s lacrosse team in 2017.
+Brian Schneider, a former assistant coach with the Columbia women’s lacrosse program and the Yale men’s lacrosse team, will enter his third season as an assistant coach with the Brown University women’s lacrosse team in 2018.

 In his first season at Brown, Schneider coached senior goalkeeper Victoria Holland, who finished the season with the fourth-best goals-against average in a season in program history.
 The Bears concluded 2016 third in the Ivy League in save percentage, fourth in saves per game and fourth in goals-against average.

 Schneider served as an assistant coach with the Columbia University women’s team during the 2014 and 2015 seasons after working as an assistant coach with the Yale University men’s program for three seasons from 2011-13.
 He helped the Bulldogs win back-to-back Ivy League men’s lacrosse tournament titles in 2012 and 2013.

 While at Columbia, Schneider mentored goalkeeper Kelsey Gedin who earned Second Team All-Ivy honors in 2015.
 Gedin led the Ancient Eight in both total saves (137) and saves per game (9.13).